WhirlingBits/wb-docs/wb-idf-core/wb_idf_i2c_word.md

 ESP_OK if successful, error code otherwise

 This function reads the current word, modifies the specified bit range, and writes it back to the device.

-Handle to the I2C master device

-Memory address to write to

-Starting bit position (MSB of the range, 0-15)

-Number of bits to write (1-16)

-Bit values to write

-ESP_OK if successful, error code otherwise

 ---